RU09342-F18/lab-1-gpio-oconnork9/Button Blink/README.md

 # Lab 1 GPIO Button Blink

 ## Summary
  The two codes that were developed were created for the MSP430G2553 and the MSP430FR2311.
-Each program blinks an LED at a  1 MHz or around  seconds.
+They toggled an LED designated depending on each board every 50000 times they program went through the loop.

+## Inputs and Outputs

+### MSP430G2553
+ This board's code turn on and off P1.6

 # Button Blink
 Now that you have looked at blinking the LED from some built in delay, but what if we wanted to control the state of the LED by a button?
 You may think "Why would I need a Microcontroller to perform the job of a switch?".
 And that is where you come in.
 The bare minimum for this part of the lab is to essentially replicate a switch with your development board.